Invariants and Home Spaces in Transition Systems and Petri Nets: Reasoning with invariants, semiflows, and home spaces

-$f^\top = (1, 2)$ is a semiflow: the Kirchhoff{'}s law is easily verified for the nodes $t_1$ and $t_2$.
-Moreover, it is obvious that $f$ is a minimal semiflow and its support is minimal as well.
+$f^\top = (1, 2)$ is a semiflow: the Kirchhoff{'}s law is easily verified for the nodes (i.e. transitions or equations) $t_1$ and $t_2$ of $TN$.
+Moreover, it is obvious that $f$ is a minimal semiflow in $\mathbb{N}$ and that its support is minimal as well.